rodolphe37/electron-react-javascript-boilerplate/README.md

-# Create your own App!
+# Solution 2: Create your own App!

 ## Desktop application with Electron and Create React App